|Nutritional Guidelines (per serving)|

 A package of a dozen tortillas will make a very generous basket of tortilla chips, enough for 3 to 4 people, and just the right amount to go with this fabulous 3-avocado guacamole recipe.
 Coincidence?
 I think not.

 Finally, you can use this same technique to make your own tostadas.
 Simply fry the whole tortillas without cutting them first.
-I know this seems obvious, but it bears mentioning.

 - 12 corn tortillas (8 inch diamater)

 - 3/4 to 1 cup high-heat vegetable oil

 - Kosher salt to taste

 Leave the tortillas out in your kitchen, uncovered, overnight.

 Cut them into wedges using a knife or pizza cutter.
 Three cuts will make six chips from each tortilla.
 But you can stack them and do two or three at a time.

 Heat the oil to 360°F. The oil will bubble around the tip of a wooden spoon.

 Add enough chips to cover the bottom of the pan in a single layer, without crowding or overlapping.